knightsUCF/CarRacing/Log.md

 Well, let's consolidate our two projects, that makes the most sense.
 So let's take a look at the differences in the procedural code, and then transfer in over the street view.

+using UnityEngine;
+using System.Collections;

+/*

+Attach to chunk object, this will talk to the collider that is attached.
+When the player enters the collider this spawns another object.

+Also make sure that the player car object has an is trigger check and a rigid body, and is tagged as "Player" (not the parent game object, but the object at the hierarchy level of the rigid body and collider)

+*/

+    public class Procedural : MonoBehaviour
+    {

+        public GameObject chunk; // randomized chunks: public GameObject[] chunks

+        // public GameObject[] chunks; moved to ChunksHolder

+        public float offset = 250.0f;

+        Vector3 pos;

+        Vector3 rotation; // we don't really need this, but our tiles are rotated 90, and we might have to rewrite Controls.cs because the car goes the other way

+        State state;
+        ChunksHolder chunksHolder;

+        private void Start()
+        {
+            state = FindObjectOfType<State>();
+            chunksHolder = FindObjectOfType<ChunksHolder>();
+        }

+        private void OnTriggerEnter(Collider c)
+        {
+            if (c.gameObject.tag == "Player")
+            {

+                // Debug.Log("Detected player");

+                pos = transform.position;
+                // pos.x = transform.position.x + offset; // spawns to the right of us
+                pos.z = transform.position.z + offset; // spawns in front

+                // Instantiate(chunk, pos, Quaternion.Euler(new Vector3(0, 90, 0)));

+                // Instantiate(chunk, pos, Quaternion.Euler(new Vector3(0, 0, 0)));

+                InstantiateRandomChunkLand(chunksHolder.grassLandChunks);

+                // state.chunkCount += 1;
+            }
+        }

+        void InstantiateRandomChunkLand(GameObject[] chunkLands)
+        {
+            Instantiate(chunkLands[Random.Range(0, chunkLands.Length)], pos, Quaternion.Euler(new Vector3(0, 0, 0)));
+        }
+    }

+so how do both of these differ?

 # Cute Cars Asset Pack